SPC-Facility-EMBL-Hamburg/eSPC_biophysics_platform/installation_guide.md

 The following tree represents how the files are organised and their purpose:

-    README.md                                   # Information about the eSPC platform developer_manual.md                         # Manual to understand how to modify or develop new tools fresh_install_guide.md                      # Manual to install from scratch the eSPC platform in a new host updateDocker.bash                           # Script to update the eSPC server in the development/ production machine application.yml                             # Example configuration file for ShinyProxy dockerFiles/                                # Contains the docker files to build the docker images dynamicLightScatteringApp/                  # Contains the files for the Raynals app circularDichroismApp/                       # Contains the files for the circular dichroism app foldA_moltenP_apps/                         # Contains the files for the FoldAffinity and Moltenprot apps (they share the same docker image) refeynApp/                                  # Contains the files for the PhotoMol app thermoA_app/                                # Contains the files for the ThermoAffinity app templates                                   # Contains the html and css files, user documentation files, and images
+    README.md                                   # Information about the eSPC platform fresh_install_guide.md                      # Manual to install from scratch the eSPC platform in a new host updateDocker.bash                           # Script to update the eSPC docker images application.yml                             # Example configuration file for ShinyProxy dockerFiles/                                # Contains the docker files to build the docker images dynamicLightScatteringApp/                  # Files for the Raynals app circularDichroismApp/                       # Files for the ChiraKit app foldA_moltenP_apps/                         # Files for the FoldAffinity and Moltenprot apps (they share the same docker image) refeynApp/                                  # Files for the PhotoMol app thermoA_app/                                # Files for the ThermoAffinity app templates                                   # HTML and CSS files, user documentation files, and images
        |-- custom
        |   |-- app.html                         # Template file used by ShinyProxy to render the user interface of a Shiny web application
        |   |-- assets